Our Research Telescopes

 Las Cumbres Observatory (LCO) is a global network of robotic telescopes designed for research, education, and outreach in astronomy.
 Its network includes telescopes of various sizes situated at different locations around the world, enabling continuous observations across time zones and hemispheres.
 This configuration is especially advantageous for time-sensitive and long-duration observations, as it allows LCO to provide nearly uninterrupted coverage of celestial events.

 As part of the LCO Global Sky Partners program, PACS e-Lab gains access to LCO’s 0.4-meter telescopes.
-These telescopes serve as PACS e-Lab’s primary source of observational data, which they utilize in studying double stars, observing exoplanets, and developing astrophotography visualizations.
-The LCO Global Sky Partners initiative emphasizes inclusivity and education, granting participating institutions and citizen science groups the opportunity to engage with professional-grade observational equipment and contribute to active scientific research.
+These telescopes serve as PACS e-Lab’s primary source of observational data, which we utilize in studying double stars, observing exoplanets, and developing astrophotography visualizations.

 MicroObservatory